tailwindlabs/tailwindcss/source/docs/functions-and-directives.blade.md

 }
 ```

-Note that `@@apply` **will not work** for inlining pseudo-class or responsive variants of another utility.
+It's important to understand that `@@apply` **will not work** for inlining pseudo-class or responsive variants of another utility.
 Instead, apply the plain version of that utility into the appropriate pseudo-selector or a new media query:

 ```css
 /* Won't work: */